madgicaltechdom/Kubernetes-EKS-Github-Actions/README.md

 # install eksctl + kubectl + yq, create aws user + ecr repository
 make setup
 ```
-5. The above command will Install eksctl if it is not already installed, Install kubectl if it is not already installed, Install yq if it is not already installed, Creates an AWS Power User for the project, Creates an ECR repository, and Creates an .env file from the .env.tmpl file.
+5. The above command will Install eksctl if it is not already installed, Install kubectl if it is not already installed, Install yq if it is not already installed, Create an AWS Power User for the project, Creates an ECR repository, and Creates an .env file from the .env.tmpl file.

 The user is created:
 ![image](https://github.com/Shubhammadgical/Kubernetes-EKS-Github-Actions/assets/101810595/30f8b453-bb0d-4c27-a184-64500ae7879f)